 “The AdSphere awards recognize best-of-class advertisers across four industry classifications including short-form products, lead generation, brand/direct, and 28.5-minute infomercials,” said Joseph Gray, AdSphere Awards founder and CEO of DRMetrix.
 “Performance-based campaigns achieving this level of scale demonstrate consumer popularity and also best-in-class creative and media execution.
 The AdSphere Awards are the most inclusive ever for the DRTV industry recognizing nearly 70 honorees including all of our best-of-category award recipients.”

-AdSphere monitors a universe of 120+ national networks on a 24/7/365 basis.
-Over the last three years, AdSphere has identified over 7,700 brand-direct and direct response brands.
-In addition to detecting over 272,000 infomercial (28.5 minute) airings, AdSphere has detected an astonishing 25.7 million spots of varying creative lengths up to five minutes in duration at an estimated valuation of $7.8 billion dollars in 2017 alone.
+AdSphere monitors a universe of 125+ national networks on a 24/7/365 basis.
+In just over four years, AdSphere has identified over 10,000 brand-direct and direct response brands.
+In addition to detecting over 384,000 infomercial (28.5 minute) airings, AdSphere has detected over 40 million spots of varying creative lengths up to five minutes in duration.
 The awards recognize top brands across a wide range of industry categories representing all facets of the DRTV industry.
-AdSphere segmented DRTV campaigns across 20 major categories and 145 sub-categories.
-The complete list of “Best of Category” AdSphere Award winners for 2017 is online at www.drmetrix.com/adsphere-awards.html.
+AdSphere segments DRTV campaigns across 20 major categories and 145 sub-categories.
+The complete list of “Best of Category” AdSphere Award winners for 2018 is online at www.drmetrix.com/adsphere-awards.html.

 Advertiser & Brand of the Year